 On Opening Day, Tommy John ties a record by playing in 26 seasons.
 The Yankee veteran hurler beats the Twins, 4-2, for his 287th win, putting him 19th overall in career wins.

 A total of 56,706 fans attend Opening Day, making it the largest crowd ever at new Yankee Stadium.
-The Bronx Bombers do not disappoint the big crowd when Jimmy Key beats Kevin Brown and the Rangers, 5-3.
+The Bronx Bombers do not disappoint the big throng, when Jimmy Key beats Kevin Brown and the Rangers, 5-3.

 In the inaugural game played at Jacobs Field, President Clinton throws out the first ball, and 'El Presidente' Dennis Martinez throws the first pitch when the Indians defeat the Mariners in 11 innings, 4-3.
 With Bob Feller, the author of the only Opening Day no-hitter game in major league history in attendance, Mariner southpaw Randy Johnson holds the Tribe hitless for the first seven innings.